avilabon/MDEF_Albert/docs/term1/01-Landing.md

 [Biofriction project](https://biofriction.org/)

-### Final reflection
+## Reflections

-***Reflection:*** Our minds has been shaken with a multitude of things and concepts.
+Our minds has been shaken with a multitude of things and concepts.
 Many new ones, others already old friends, others that have metamorphosed since last time...
 A great week, it is going to be difficult to calm our minds after so much overstimulation!